 Established in 2021, Health Across Humanity works at the intersection of technical expertise and human compassion.
-Our team is dedicated to advancing health equity and improving the lived experiences of communities often left behind.
-We provide the thought leadership and technical expertise necessary to transform health systems in order to support all people to live healthy and joyful lives.
+Our team is dedicated to advancing equity and improving the lived experiences of communities who are often left behind.
+We provide thought leadership and technical expertise to transform health and social welfare systems and services while working in collaboration with communities to support all people to live healthy and joyful lives.

 Malia’s client experience spans across multi-lateral organizations, inter-agency working groups, national donors, and private foundations.
 She works in partnership with policymakers, ministries at all levels of government, local partners, and people with lived experience to advance real-world, evidence-based solutions that are deeply contextualized.
 With > 35 publications, Malia is a highly experienced technical writer, effectively synthesizing research and making it easily understood and actionable for diverse global audiences.